x-Felix/sync-docker/README.md

 * 8888 - Webui
 * 55555 - Listening port for Sync traffic

+# Configuration

+* modify sync.conf for all the preferences change
+* Please refer to the sample sync.conf configuration file. https://help.resilio.com/hc/en-us/articles/206178884-Running-Sync-in-configuration-mode
+* If you have SSL certificate, you can force the Sync webui to https

 # Help

 Additional info can be found at [help center](https://help.getsync.com).